Taylor Swift Builds Huge Wall Around Her Historic Beverly Hills Mansion

 According to TMZ, Taylor first made an attempt to improve security around her historic Beverly Hills home back in 2017 by putting up a 7-foot wall around her property.
 This did not deter fans from trying to scale the wall.
 One man was arrested for trespassing in April after managing to make it over the wall and inside her property.

 Swift has since taken an even more aggressive action to make her home more secure.
-TMZ reported that according to new building docs, the singer was granted permission for a new 12-14 foot high wall.
+TMZ reported that according to new building docs, the singer was granted permission for a new 12-14-foot-high wall.
 This will be placed behind the current walls, according to TMZ’s source, “in order to improve security and privacy on the subject property due to multiple attempts by people to enter the property over the existing, lower perimeter wall.”

 The site reported that Swift’s new wall will also include landscaping, including box ivy and bushes, to cover any holes in the wall so no one can see in from the outside.